1.2 Labour (World Bank)

 In addition to the new software, the Bank has also launched two new trade visualizers.
 Users can view their data using bubble charts and the map visualizer.
 "Bubble charts" display data in four dimensions.
 In each chart, the size of the country circle represents a volume measure, such as population or GDP.
 The position of the bubbles is determined by the indicators selected for the horizontal and vertical axes.
 The visualizer can be accessed from http://devdata.worldbank.org/TradeVisualizer/.
 The "map visualizer" animates the export and import trade data from the UNSD COMTRADE database by commodity and partner country from 1988-2008.
 It can be accessed from http://devdata.worldbank.org/TradeMapVisualizer/DataVisualizer.html.

 International Comparison Programme

-• The 2011 round of the International Comparison Programme will leverage on the successful implementation of the 2005 round which, based on a concerted effort by international and national statistical agencies, was better planned, managed and coordinated than previous rounds.
-The ICP Global Office will work to broaden the scope of the Programme, streamline quality assessment processes, improve the economic relevance of PPP statistics, ensure the sustainability of PPP deliveries, and enhance statistical capacity building activities related to the generation of ICP basic data with a specific focus on price statistics and the implementation of the System of National Accounts 1993/2008. the main objectives of the 2011 ICP are to: broaden the scope of the programme; better address users' needs; enhance the programme's economic relevance by building on the assets of the previous round and through innovations and continuous improvements in ICP methodologies; enhance ICP-related statistical capacity building activities; increase data quality and reliability and make ICP a transparent process.
+• The 2011 Round of the International Comparison Program has been leveraging on the successful implementation of the 2005 Round which, based on a concerted effort by international and national statistical agencies, was better planned, managed and coordinated than previous rounds.
+The ICP Global Office works to broaden the scope of the Program, streamline quality assessment processes, improve the economic relevance of Purchasing Power Parity (PPP) estimates, ensure the sustainability of PPP deliveries, and enhance statistical capacity building activities related to the generation of ICP basic data with a specific focus on price statistics and the implementation of the System of National Accounts 1993/2008.
+The main objectives of the 2011 ICP are to better address users' needs; enhance the program's economic relevance by building on the assets of the previous round and through innovations and continuous improvements in ICP methodologies; enhance ICP-related statistical capacity building activities; increase data quality and reliability and make ICP a transparent process.